 The device info and unit info parameters of DEFINE DUIB refer to tables that you must place in the configuration file which contain specific information that the driver needs.
 The format of the information in each table depends on the device driver.
 This section describes the formats of the device information tables and unit information tables for common and random access device drivers.
-The GUIDE TO WRITING DEVICE DRIVERS FOR THE iRMX 86 I/O SYSTEM contains more complete information about these device drivers.
+The GUIDE TO WRITING DEVICE DRIVERS FOR THE iRMX 86 AND iRMX 88 I/O SYSTEMS contains more complete information about these device drivers.